Dan Nistor: International career

 On 4 June 2013, Nistor made his international debut for Romania in a 4–0 victory over Trinidad and Tobago at the Arena Națională in Bucharest.
 He previously played in two unofficial friendlies against Belgium and Poland, respectively.

 His next caps for the nation only came during late 2019 under manager Cosmin Contra, appearing as a substitute in both UEFA Euro 2020 qualifiers against Norway (1–1 home draw) and Spain (0–5 home loss).

 Personal life

-In February 2012, Nistor was caught driving an Audi A5 without a license and fined accordingly.
+In February 2012, Nistor was caught driving an Audi A5 without a licence and was fined.

-He has been married since June 2013, with fellow footballer Mihai Pintilii acting as best man.
-His spouse Cosmina gave birth to a son in April 2017.
+He has been married since June 2013, with fellow footballer Mihai Pintilii serving as his best man.
+His wife, Cosmina, gave birth to their son in April 2017.